rlamarche/camera-toolbox/README.md

 ## Qt Creator Configuration

-See screen capture in folder QtCreator.
+See screen capture in folder `qtcreator`.

 ## Notes